MG Software.

 2. /Tools

 Your code editor is the most important tool in your daily workflow as a developer.
 The right editor boosts productivity, reduces errors, and makes writing code more enjoyable.
-In 2026 AI assistance has become a game-changer, shifting the landscape from plain text editors to intelligent coding environments.
-In this guide we compare six popular IDEs and code editors based on performance, extension ecosystem, AI capabilities, and customization to help you choose the perfect tool for your workflow.
+In 2026 AI assistance has become a fundamental shift in how developers write code: inline suggestions, multi-file refactoring, and codebase-aware chat are no longer a luxury but expected functionality.
+The landscape is shifting from plain text editors to intelligent coding environments that actively think alongside you.
+Our team of four developers used each editor for two weeks of daily work on TypeScript and React projects.
+We measured startup time, memory usage, AI suggestion quality, and extension compatibility.
+Subjective developer experience was scored via blinded satisfaction surveys.
+This guide shares the results so you can choose the perfect tool for your workflow.

 How do we evaluate these tools?

-• AI functionality: code completion, refactoring, and chat
+• AI functionality: code completion, refactoring, inline chat, and codebase context

 1. VS Code

 The world's most popular code editor from Microsoft with over 40,000 extensions.
-VS Code combines the speed of a text editor with IDE-like features such as IntelliSense, debugging, and Git integration.
-It is free, open-source, and available on all platforms.
+VS Code combines the speed of a text editor with IDE-like features such as IntelliSense, debugging, Git integration, and a built-in terminal.
+It is free, open-source, and available on Windows, macOS, and Linux.
+The remote development extensions allow editing code on servers, containers, and WSL as if it were local.

 Pros